 - Join Your Partner’s (or Parent’s) Plan.
 “Anybody with a working spouse should try to get on that spouse’s plan,” says Phil Lebherz, who directs the Foundation for Health Coverage Education.
 If your partner gets health insurance through their employer and can add you to their plan as a dependent, go ahead and make the necessary arrangements.
 Follow up with the benefits administrator at your partner’s workplace to confirm the date when your new coverage will take effect.
 And if you’re 26 or younger, you may be able to join a parent or guardian’s healthcare plan.

 - Buy a Marketplace Plan.
 If you choose to shop for a healthcare plan on the Obamacare exchanges, check to see if you qualify for a subsidy before evaluating your options.
-The affordability of ACA Marketplace plans will vary, depending on where you live and whether you qualify for a subsidy to offset premium costs.
-Quite a few prominent insurers, such as Aetna and Wellmark, have announced their plans to withdraw from Obamacare marketplaces in 2018, so people living in certain U.S. states and counties will have fewer plan options to choose from.
+The affordability of ACA Marketplace plans varies.
+It depends on where you live and whether you qualify for a subsidy to offset premium costs.
+Quite a few prominent insurers, such as Aetna and Wellmark, have announced their plans to withdraw from Obamacare marketplaces in 2018.
+So consumers in certain U.S. states and counties will have fewer plan options to choose from.
 You can review Obamacare plans by state here; you can also compare policies and providers online through our health insurance comparison tool.
 Keep in mind that if you live in a state with a limited plan selection and/or you don’t qualify for subsidies, you may find a better deal on plans sold outside the Marketplace.

 - Purchase a Private, Off-Marketplace Plan.
 While premium and deductible costs tend to be higher in off-Marketplace plans, insurance policies sold outside the ACA exchanges are more likely to offer other benefits, such as out-of-network coverage.
 If you’re eligible to receive premium subsidies, a Marketplace healthcare plan will almost always be the most affordable coverage choice.
-However, if you make too much money to qualify for subsidies, but do not earn enough to afford high Obamacare premiums, shopping for coverage outside the government Marketplace may give you access to plan options not available on the government exchanges.
+If you make earn too much to qualify for subsidies, but don’t earn enough to afford high Obamacare premiums, shopping for coverage outside the government Marketplace may make sense.
 Off-Marketplace coverage can be bought directly from a health insurance carrier, through a private exchange, or with the help of an insurance broker.
 And don’t forget: the same enrollment dates and deadlines apply no matter where you purchase coverage.

 - Apply For Short-Term Coverage.
 Like their name implies, short-term health plans function as temporary health insurance for people who are in-between major medical insurance plans.
-Short-term health plans don’t provide as much coverage as a Marketplace healthcare plan, but they are much cheaper and can serve as a temporary solution until you can get more comprehensive coverage.
+Short-term health plans don’t provide as much coverage as a Marketplace healthcare plan.
+On the other hand, they are much cheaper and can serve as a temporary solution until you can get more comprehensive coverage.
 Depending on where you live and how healthy you are, short-term health coverage can last up to 90 days (with the possibility of multiple extensions) and costs less than regular insurance coverage does.
 However, because most short-term policies are not ACA-compliant, providers selling these plans can deny you coverage.
 That short-term plans aren’t ACA-compliant also means you may be stuck with a penalty upon filing your taxes up to 2018.
 The penalty for being uninsured was eliminated for 2019 and beyond.
 Some states, however, have their own individual mandate and penalties for lack of qualifying health coverage.

 - Check Your Medicaid or Medicare Eligibility.
 If you have limited assets and income, you may qualify for Medicaid.
 If you are 65 or older and aren’t planning to return to work, you can elect to receive government-sponsored Medicare health benefits.
 More information about Medicaid eligibility can be found here; additional details about qualifying for Medicare can be found here.